emberjs/rfcs/0000-update-glimmer-template-truthiness-semantics.md

 ### Migration Plan
 1. Ship comparison helpers `and`, `or`, `not` with existing equality and truthiness semantics (they currently match `if` and `unless` truthiness semantics)
-2. Ship types which match that and document why they work they way they do.
-Acknowledge that this wont work for TS users in they way they would expect and why.
+2. Ship types which match that and document why they work the way they do.
+Acknowledge that this wont work for TS users in the way they would expect and why.
 3. Ship ability to opt into new behavior for `and`, `or`, `not`, `if` and `unless` (Following JS truthiness semantics)
 4. Ship types that match this new behavior and document why you would have to opt into new behavior
 5. As soon as the opt-in ability is shipped and we have had an LTS release - deprecate the old semantics and plan to remove them in the next major version.